raymond-lau-lyf/raymond-lau-lyf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi there!:sparkles:I'm Yufeng Liu(刘羽丰), a student interested in `SLAM` and `Robotics`.I am studying for a bachelor's degree at Harbin Institute of Technology(Shenzhen)(HITSZ).
+Hi there!:sparkles:I'm Yufeng Liu(刘羽丰), a student interested in `SLAM` and `Robotics`.I am studying for a bachelor's degree at Harbin Institute of Technology(Shenzhen)(HITSZ), under the guidance of [Prof. Haoyao Chen](https://www.nrs-lab.com/people/).

 <!-- [My Github Homepage](https://github.com/raymond-lau-lyf) -->